 MVP follows the recommendations of the American Academy of Pediatrics (AAP) for preventive care for children and adolescents and promotes the guidelines including the AAP periodicity schedule.
-MVP promotes these guidelines by working with MVP Providers consistently to ensure members receive the best quality outcomes.
+MVP promotes these guidelines by working with MVP Providers consistently to ensure Members receive the best quality outcomes.
 MVP assesses Provider adherence to guideline recommendations through Healthcare Effectiveness Data and Information Set- NYS Quality Assurance Reporting Requirements (HEDIS-NYSQARR) reporting.

-MVP also takes steps to identify members who do not access preventive care services, including well care visits, immunizations, mammography, colonoscopy screening, and blood lead testing by notification through mailed reminders and telephonic outreach.
-MVP helps with appointment scheduling and transportation coordination, and works to address any barriers that exist, to ensure medically necessary care is accessible.
+MVP also takes steps to identify Members who do not access preventive care services, including well care visits, immunizations, and blood lead testing.
+When appropriate, MVP reminds Members and their caregivers about recommended preventative care services through telephonic outreach, mailed and electronic reminders.
+MVP also helps with appointment scheduling and transportation coordination, and works to address any barriers that exist, to ensure recommended preventative care and medically necessary care is accessible.